schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 - Define the C/C++ and Fortran interfaces

 - The MPI libraries ("implementatoins") should conform to the standard

-- MPI implementers follow the standard

 - Understanding the standard helps users to write standard-conforming code